BattModels/ArtemisUsers/getting_started/linux.md

 # Other Resources

-This page provides a collection of external resources for various topics related to utilizing Arjuna, navigating Linux, and related tools.
+This page provides a collection of external resources for various topics related to utilizing Artemis, navigating Linux, and related tools.

 ## General Linux